 Protein is one of the most essential macronutrients.
 Depending on your body type and activity level, your body can require anything from 15% to 30% calories coming from proteins.

-Our Indian diet is quite carbohydrate heavy and deficient in proteins, especially among vegetarians.
+The Indian diet can become carbohydrate-heavy if enough care is not taken.
+However, we do have tons of high protein foods that can make the process of healthy eating easy and delicious.
 I have compiled a list of some protein sources that are very easily available and easy on the pocket.
 Try and incorporate these into your meal.

 Legumes: All dals, chickpeas, kidney beans, black-eyed peas, lentils, peas, chana fall in the category.
 Typically, one cup of the cooked legume will give you around 10 grams of protein, which is 15-20% of your daily protein requirement in one cup!
 Horse gram (kulith) and waals (lima beans) are two types of legumes that are highly underutilized in India and these are honestly some of the most power packaged legumes India has to offer.
 Always remember to soak them for 12-16 hours before cooking them and always cook with hing, ginger, or ajwain in order to improve digestibility.